 - Unauthorized entry by anyone into a room other than his or her own will result in judicial action.
-Residence-hall staff members are authorized to use master keys only to allow students into their own rooms or to respond to emergency situations or suspected significant policy violations.
+Residence-life staff members are authorized to use master keys only to allow students into their own rooms or to respond to emergency situations or suspected significant policy violations.

-- The presence of any suspicious individual must be reported immediately to a residence-hall staff member and to Campus Safety and Police at 610 861-1421.
-Solicitation within residence halls is permitted only for institutional groups engaged in fundraising activities that have been approved by the director of housing.
+- The presence of any suspicious individual must be reported immediately to a residence-life staff member and to Campus Safety and Police at 610 861-1421.
+Solicitation within residence halls is permitted only for institutional groups engaged in fundraising activities that have been approved by the assistant director for residence life.
 Any unauthorized solicitors should be reported to Campus Safety and Police immediately.

 - Interference with or harassment in any form directed to any of the College police or any other law-enforcement officials will result in disciplinary action and can lead to loss of residency.
-The same is true of interference with or harassment of any member of the residence-hall staff.
+The same is true of interference with or harassment of any member of the residence-life staff.

 - In ground-level rooms equipped with special security screens, opening of the screen or removal of the plastic seal is permitted only in the event of an emergency.
 Tampering with the seal or screen will result in repair charges and in a fine for violation of a safety policy.

 - The Campus Safety and Police fire marshal strives to conduct, at minimum, six fire inspections in each building over an eight-month period (109 buildings total).
 Inspection includes checking fire extinguishers and looking for fire violations.
 Fire inspections occur Monday-Friday after 10:30 a.m. in the residence halls and overflow houses on campus, with two exceptions: inspections in Main Hall and Jo Smith are conducted after 12:00 noon Monday-Friday.

 - As a safety precaution over vacation periods, Facilities employees may enter rooms with windows that can be accessed from the ground to make sure that such windows are locked.